-27.5.1 Horizontal lines are judged on flight path, not attitude.
+27.5.1 Horizontal lines are to be flown at a constant altitude and judged on flight path, not attitude.

 Clarification: The attitude required to maintain level flight varies with aircraft type and airspeed.

 27.5.2 The aircraft's heading must remain parallel to the X or Y axis.